By Dan Weiser, Senior Marketing Business Development Executive

 Audiences are shining an ever-brightening spotlight on the impact platforms like Facebook, Instagram, and Snapchat have on our mental health.
 In 2022, there’s growing hype around a new breed of social media app – BeReal.

 BeReal allows users to post one photo a day, during a two-minute window which only comes around once per day.
-Users are requested to share a picture of what they are doing there and then, and all their ‘friends’ using the app are notified if they post outside of that two-minute window, or if they retake their picture.
+Users are requested to share a picture of what they are doing there and then, all their ‘friends’ using the app are notified if they post outside of that two-minute window, or if they retake their picture.

 But why exactly has BeReal been gaining popularity, and how long will it last?

 Relative Insight’s comparative approach to text analysis pinpoints the linguistic features – the words, phrases, topics, grammar and emotion – that are more prevalent in one data set over another.
 By layering text analysis on top of social data, our platform is able to function as a social media insights tool.
-It reveals insights you wouldn’t know to look for and uncovers how audience conversations around BeReal have changed over 2022.
+It reveals insights you wouldn’t know to look for and uncovers how social conversations around BeReal have changed over 2022.

 Audience conversation between January-March 2022